 The Nigerian Navy has limited capacity to respond to criminal acts at sea.
 The International Maritime Bureau issues

 Domestic and international flights are often overbooked, delayed or cancelled at short notice.
-Nigeria experiences the Harmattan, a seasonal wind which blows a high amount of sand and dust in the air, from December to March.
 Dust storms are common and flights can be rerouted due to poor visibility.
+The Harmattan, a seasonal wind, blows a lot of sand and dust in the air, from December to March.

 There are concerns over the safety and reliability of some airlines operating domestic flights.
 Airlines may not fully observe maintenance procedures and safety standards.
 Passengers may not be covered by airline insurance.